-The Graduate Certificate in International Research allows graduate students already working towards a graduate degree to attain special recognition for work in international development.
-The specialization provides guidance in the choice of electives, course alternatives within the discipline, and thesis topics.
-It is designed to broaden students' academic experiences while enabling them to better face international challenges.
+The Graduate Certificate in Multidisciplinary Research in International Development allows graduate students already working towards a graduate degree to attain special recognition for work pertaining to international development.
+It is designed to encourage students to broaden their academic experiences while enabling them to better face international challenges.
+The program can offer interested students guidance in the choice of electives, course alternatives within the discipline, and thesis topics.

-International Development is a process of improving the lives of people in developing countries.
+International development is a process of improving the lives of people in developing countries.
 It has three components: education and training, collaborative research, and technical assistance.
 Development work is multidisciplinary in nature, often involving members of several disciplines working together to define a common goal.
 No single discipline can provide a thorough understanding of the development process.
-The Graduate Certificate in International Research encourages a multidisciplinary approach on the part of the student.
+The Graduate Certificate in Multidisciplinary Research in International Development promotes a multidisciplinary approach on the part of the student.

 - be accepted as a graduate student in an established academic department

 - have at least one faculty member with experience in international development on your graduate committee